AlirezaOmrani95/Vocal-Stereotypy-Measurement/README.md

 This project is licensed under the **[MIT License](LICENSE)**.
 You are free to use, modify, and distribute this software under the terms of the license.

+## Disclaimer

+This tool is for research and educational purposes only.
+It is not intended for clinical use.

 ## Citation
 If you use this code or software in your research, please cite:
 ```bibtex